Leif Erikson

-Leif Erikson, Leiv Eiriksson, or Leif Ericson, also known as Leif the Lucky (c.
-970s), was a Norse explorer who is thought to have been the first European to have set foot on continental North America, approximately half a millennium before Christopher Columbus.
+Leif Erikson, also known as Leif the Lucky (c.
+970s), was a Norse explorer who is thought to have been the first European to set foot on continental America, approximately half a millennium before Christopher Columbus.
 According to the sagas of Icelanders, he established a Norse settlement at Vinland, which is usually interpreted as being coastal North America.
 There is ongoing speculation that the settlement made by Leif and his crew corresponds to the remains of a Norse settlement found in Newfoundland, Canada, called L'Anse aux Meadows, which was occupied approximately 1,000 years ago.

-Leif was the son of Erik the Red, the founder of the first Norse settlement in Greenland, and Thjodhild (Þjóðhildur) of Iceland.
-His place of birth is not known, but he is assumed to have been born in Iceland, which had recently been colonized by Norsemen mainly from Norway.
-He grew up in the family estate Brattahlíð in the Eastern Settlement in Greenland.
-Leif had two known sons: Thorgils, born to noblewoman Thorgunna in the Hebrides; and Thorkell, who succeeded him as chieftain of the Greenland settlement.
+Leif's place of birth is unknown, although it is assumed to have been in Iceland.
+His father, Erik the Red, founded the first Norse settlement in Greenland, where Leif was later raised.
+Following his voyage to Vinland and the subsequent death of his father, Leif became chief of the Greenland settlement.
+He had two known sons: Thorgils, born in the Hebrides; and Thorkell, who succeeded him as Greenland's chieftain.

 Early life

-Leif was the son of Erik the Red and his wife Thjodhild, and the grandson of Thorvald Ásvaldsson.
-He was also a distant relative of Naddodd, who discovered Iceland.
-Thorvald Ásvaldsson had been banished from Norway for manslaughter and went into exile in Iceland accompanied by young Erik.
-When Erik was banished from Iceland, he travelled further west to an area he named Greenland, where he established its first permanent settlement in 986.
+Leif was the son of Erik the Red and his wife Thjodhild (Old Norse: Þjóðhildur), and, through his paternal line, the grandson of Thorvald Ásvaldsson.
+When Erik the Red was young, his father was banished from Norway for manslaughter, and the family went into exile in Iceland (which, during the century preceding Leif's birth, had been colonized by Norsemen, mainly from Norway).
+Leif was also a distant relative of Naddodd, who discovered Iceland.